lbrn/lbrn-v2/site_collections/_highlights/2022-01-31-LBRN-AM-Awards.md

 endTime:
 img: images/postImages/LBRN Annual Meeting 2022.v6.png
 ftimg: images/postImages/LBRN Annual Meeting 2022.v6.png
 description: 2022 LBRN 20th Annual Meeting Awards are made for Poster presentations for Summer Program Participants in the Faculty/PI, Graduate, Undergraduate and High School categories.
-One Graduate student is awarded for their oral presentation.
+One Graduate student is awarded for their oral presentation and two Full Project PI's as well.
 ---

 For information about: <a href="https://lbrn.lsu.edu/annual-meetings-2022.html">2022 LBRN 20th Annual Meeting</a>.